The Many Faces of Go, version 12

 from 2 kyu to 18 kyu, so players of any level can have a challenging game.

-System requirements: IBM-PC or compatible, Pentium or faster, 32 bit or 64 bit CPU,
+System requirements: IBM-PC or compatible, 32 bit or 64 bit Intel or AMD CPU,

 In 2006 and 2007 a new breakthrough algorithm for computer go (Monte Carlo Tree Search),